-The definitions of "pension preservation fund" and "provident preservation fund" were inserted into the Income Tax Act with effect from 1 January 2009.
-These definitions specifically made provision for a pension preservation fund or provident preservation fund to be established solely for the purpose of housing unclaimed benefits.
-This gave a fund the option to transfer all the unclaimed benefits in a fund to an approved unclaimed benefit preservation fund rather than keeping these benefits in the fund.
+The definitions of "pension preservation fund" and "provident preservation fund" were inserted into the Income Tax Act with effect from 1 January 2009.17 These definitions specifically made provision for a pension preservation fund or provident preservation fund to be established solely for the purpose of housing unclaimed benefits.
+This gave a fund the option to transfer all the unclaimed benefits in a fund to an approved unclaimed benefit preservation fund18 rather than keeping these benefits in the fund.

 Only lump sum benefits that were classified by the fund as "unclaimed benefits" and have been taxed as such can be transferred to an unclaimed benefit preservation fund.
-The transfer of the unclaimed benefits in the fund to an unclaimed benefit preservation fund is an accrual event for income tax purposes.
-The fund transferring the unclaimed benefits has an obligation to apply for tax directives before transferring the unclaimed benefits.
-An amount equal to the value of the unclaimed benefit to be transferred to the unclaimed benefit preservation fund will be allowed as a deduction against the lump sum benefit, provided that the unclaimed benefit has been taxed before the transfer took place.
-The transferring fund did not have to apply for a tax directive if the transfer was done under the provision of section 14(1) of the Pension Funds Act.
-A pension fund can only transfer unclaimed benefits to an unclaimed benefits to an unclaimed benefit preservation fund.
+The transfer of the unclaimed benefits in the fund to an unclaimed benefit preservation fund is an accrual event for income tax purposes.19 The fund transferring the unclaimed benefits has an obligation to apply for tax directives before transferring the unclaimed benefits.
+An amount equal to the value of the unclaimed benefit to be transferred to the unclaimed benefit preservation fund will be allowed as a deduction against the lump sum benefit, provided that the unclaimed benefit has been taxed before the transfer took place and the information relating thereto was provided to the unclaimed benefit preservation fund on transfer.20 The benefit payable to the member by the unclaimed benefit preservation fund is subject to the provisions in the registered rules of the unclaimed benefit preservation fund.

-The IRP5 tax certificate relating to the tax paid on the unclaimed benefit must be provided to the unclaimed benefit preservation fund on transfer.
-The member might be taxed on the benefit for the second time when he or she claims the benefit if an IRP5 tax certificate is not provided to the unclaimed benefit preservation fund.
 The unclaimed benefit preservation fund has an obligation to apply for a tax directive when the benefit is claimed by the member.
+The onus is therefore on the unclaimed benefit preservation fund (transferee fund) to ensure that the information on the composition of the amounts transferred is obtained from the transferor fund, especially if those unclaimed benefits were taxed before the transfer.
+The member might be taxed on the benefit for a second time when he or she claims the benefit if an IRP5 tax certificate and the information on the composition of amount transferred are not provided to the unclaimed benefit preservation fund.